edgedb/rfcs/text/1015-full-text-search.rst

 - Terms prefixed by ``-`` are *excluded* terms and they must not appear in the matching document at all.
 - ``OR`` may appear between any terms.
-It doesn't affect any *acceptable* terms, but if it downgrades any adjacent *highly desirable* terms to be now *acceptable*.
+It doesn't affect any *acceptable* terms, but it downgrades any adjacent *highly desirable* terms to be now *acceptable*.
 When appearing next to an *excluded* term, it makes that exclusion optional (which usually negates its usefulness).
 - ``AND`` may appear between any terms.
 It doesn't affect any *highly